lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-screeen-evaluation-result" alt="Giskard Hub - evaluation result">

-If this is a failure, a quick analysis is provided by metrics and also classify it into a category.
+If this is a failure, a quick analysis is provided by metrics and also classifies it into a category.
 This part is mostly driven by what we call a "LLM-as-a-judge": an internal "Giskard" agent evaluating the quality of outputs from the evaluated agent.
 They represent an essential piece of the automated annotations in the hub.
 Here is a relevant [post](https://www.giskard.ai/knowledge/how-to-implement-llm-as-a-judge-to-test-ai-agents-part-1) digging this topic.

 An evaluation config can also be scheduled, this is the catch regression layer.
 The tool provides trend and comparison metric to monitor how the agent scores over time.